 Every New Year offers us a chance to take stock of our home and our efforts at building good habits in our children.
 In particular, it’s good to carefully determine if ‘false hope’ lives in your home, as it will undermine happiness and success.
-False hope is the just that: falsely hoping things will get better.
+False hope is just that: falsely hoping things will get better.

 The problem is that false hope allows us to do NOTHING and still feel good about things.
 It’s an excuse for inaction when definitive action is needed.
 As the preeminent source of self-deception, false hope requires that we put our head in the sand, despite the oncoming tsunami.

-In this article, I will introduce a simple system that destroys false hope, by bringing more reality based principles into your home.
+In this article, I will introduce a simple system that destroys false hope, by bringing more reality-based principles into your home.

 Principles Behind The Simple Parenting System

 Principle 1: Habits Shape Destinies, So We Must Take Habit-Building Seriously.